Menu

 1. Improve outcomes and progress in English.

-• Further develop our oracy curriculum, creating a whole school culture, where oracy is nurtured by everyday interactions, contributing to high-quality oracy education.
+• Further develop our oracy curriculum, creating a whole school culture, where oracy is nurtured by everyday interactions, contributing to high-quality oracy education and children 'finding their voice'.

 • Ensure consistent quality practice in phonics sessions throughout the school and that our resources meet the children's needs and improve parental support in phonics and reading.